Bearskin (German fairy tale)

 "Bearskin" (Der Bärenhäuter) is a fairy tale collected by the Brothers Grimm (KHM 101).
 A variant from Sicily, "Don Giovanni de la Fortuna", was collected by Laura Gonzenbach in Sicilianische Märchen and included by Andrew Lang in The Pink Fairy Book.
 Italo Calvino included another Italian version, "The Devil's Breeches" from Bologna, in his Italian Folktales.

 The tale is classified as Aarne–Thompson type 361 (Bearskin), in which a man gains a fortune and a beautiful bride by entering into a pact with the devil.

 Origin

 The modern version of tale was originally published by the Brothers Grimm in the first edition of Kinder- und Hausmärchen vol. 2 (1815) no. 15, under the title "Der Teufel Grünrock" (English: 'Devil Greenjacket'), and substantially revised in the 5th edition of the book.
 Their story is based on the version collected by the von Haxthausen family, and on the tale "Vom Ursprung des Namens Bärnhäuter", first published in 1670 by Hans Jakob Christoffel von Grimmelshausen.

 Synopsis

-A man served as a soldier, but when war ended, his parents had died, and his brothers had no place for him.
+A man serves as a soldier, but when the war ends, he returns home to learn that both of his parents have died and that his brothers have no place for him.